matteranalytics/matter-analytics-webpage/src/custom/projects/_template.md

 2. Another item
     - Unordered sub-list indented with 4 spaces
     - Unordered sub-list indented with 4 spaces
-3. Actual numbers don't matter, just that it's a number
+3. Actual numbers don't matter, just that it's a number, but the Markdwon Linter will warn you
     1. Ordered sub-list indented with 4 spaces
     2. Ordered sub-list indented with 4 spaces
 4. And another item.

   You can have properly indented paragraphs within list items.
 Notice the blank line above, and the leading spaces (at least one, but we'll use two here to also align the raw Markdown).

-  To have a line break without a paragraph, you will need to use two trailing spaces.
+  To have a line break just use an empty line, and indent the new paragraph with two spaces.
-  Note that this line is separate, but within the same paragraph. ❗Unfortunately this DOES NOT RENDERED PROPERLY!
-  (This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)
 5. And another item.

-- Unordered list can use asterisks *
+- Unordered list
-  - Or minuses -
+  - Item
-  - Or pluses +
+  - Item
-- Unordered list can use asterisks *
+- And another one right after the previous one
-  - Or minuses -
+  - Item
-  - Or pluses +
+  - Item

 ## Links